Personal relationships of Elvis Presley: The Memphis Mafia and other male friends

 Apart from his relationships with women, Presley had many male friends.
 He reportedly spent day and night with friends and employees whom the news media affectionately dubbed the Memphis Mafia.
 Among them were Joe Esposito, Sonny West, Red West, Billy Smith, Marty Lacker and Lamar Fike.
 Gerald Marzorati says that Elvis "couldn't go anywhere else without a phalanx of boyhood friends."
-Even the girls he dated deplored them, saying, "Whenever you were with Elvis for the most part you were with his entourage.
+Even the women he dated deplored them, saying, "Whenever you were with Elvis for the most part you were with his entourage.
 Those guys were always around..."

 According to Peter Guralnick, for Elvis and the guys "Hollywood was just an open invitation to party all night long.
-Sometimes they would hang out with Sammy Davis, Jr., or check out Bobby Darin at the Cloister.
+Sometimes they would hang out with Sammy Davis Jr., or check out Bobby Darin at the Cloister.
 Nick Adams and his gang came by the suite all the time, not to mention the eccentric actor Billy Murphy ..."
 When Buzz Cason asked Lamar Fike "how Elvis did it – this partying nearly every night," he "answered, 'A little somethin' to get down and a little something to get up.'
-Obviously, he was referring to the pills that started a trend that sadly in only a few years would lead to Elvis's untimely death."
+Obviously, he was referring to the pills that started a trend that in only a few years would lead to Elvis's untimely death."